OperaGraecaAdnotata/OGA/README.md

 3. `elision` contains a file used for tokenization.
 4. `tokenize` contains files used for tokenization.
-5. `urn_cts` contains files with bibliographic information about the texts in *Opera Graeca Adnotata*.
+5. `urn_cts` contains files with bibliographic information about the texts in OGA.

 ## Citation